Postgraduate TAS-MMG-GDI-2023

 Recommended Study Pattern

-Students will complete eight units but the units that students will complete will depend on whether students are assessed as having a cognate or non-cognate background.
+Students will complete eight subjects but the subjects that students will complete will depend on whether students are assessed as having a cognate or non-cognate background.

 For students undertaking full-time study the following study pattern is recommended.